-Landscape Management/Development Considerations Specific to the Adur to Ouse Downs Scarp
+Landscape Management / Development Considerations Specific to the Adur to Ouse Downs Scarp

-- H2.9 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management and development considerations are specific to this character area: - Conserve the distinctive coombe formation at Devil's Dyke avoid activities that could affect the natural landform and maintain grazed grassland which exposes its dramatic valley form. - Conserve species-rich woody scrub and seek opportunities to extend such habitats, particularly the occurrence of juniper which is a UK priority BAP species. - Manage hanger woodland to ensure a diverse species and age structure by light thinning, clearance of some of the scrub, re-coppicing (especially hazel) and replanting as necessary.
-This will also minimise risk of damage as a result of increased storms and high winds.
-Consider opening up paths/rides for access. - Promote enhanced environmental management of chalk grassland habitats and control scrub invasion. - Maintain panoramic views over the surrounding lowlands, particularly from the popular viewpoints at Ditchling Beacon, Devil's Dyke, and Edburton Hill.
+I.38 In addition to the generic landscape management and development considerations for this landscape type, the following development considerations are specific to this character area:

+- Conserve the distinctive coombe formation at Devil's Dyke - avoid activities that could affect the natural landform and maintain grazed grassland which exposes its dramatic valley form. - b.
+Conserve species-rich woodland and scrub and seek opportunities to extend such habitats, particularly the occurrence of juniper which is a UK priority BAP species, particularly in view of Ash die back and the changes this will bring to the character of the scape woodland. - Maintain panoramic views over the surrounding lowlands, particularly from the popular viewpoints at Ditchling Beacon, Devil's Dyke, and Edburton Hill - d.
+Manage recreational use, design recreational infrastructure to be more resilient and reflect local character, particularly in areas of high pressure, such as Devil's Dyke.